 It’s no secret that employee performance reviews are a critical pillar of any organization’s success.
 Without them, it’s almost impossible to retain employees and improve your workforce in terms of growth, performance, and productivity.
 While they are essential, they do consume a significant amount of company resources and time.
 This makes it all the more important that they’re conducted effectively and have a positive impact on your company.
 How you conduct performance appraisals can motivate or disengage employees, depending on how they’re approached.
 See the quick 8-minute course “Becoming An Effective Manager: Managing Performance”.

 Comparative performance appraisals rate an employee’s performance in a traditional fashion.
 Employees are compared to their peers and then ranked according to that comparison.
 But comparison negatively affects employee morale and can have a counterproductive effect on an organization.
-Here, we will talk about why avoiding comparisons in performance reviews is so critical.
+Here, we will discuss why avoiding comparisons in performance reviews is critical.

 Comparison Ruins Confidence

 When comparing an employee to others rather than focusing on them as an individual, it undermines the employees’ confidence in themselves.
 This causes morale to plummet and ultimately leads to a decline in productivity and the inability of an employee to reach their full potential.

 Each employee is unique, with their own strengths and weaknesses.
 When comparing an employee to their peers, it often makes their weaknesses stand out more and puts the focus on what they aren’t doing well in comparison to others.
 This leads to employees constantly comparing their performance to that of their more successful peers.

 Employees need to be able to play to their own strengths in order to reach their best performance potential.
 If employees are constantly striving to reach the same level of strength as others in certain areas, they won’t focus on what they can do best.
 Rankings and comparative appraisals do not take into account the uniqueness and strengths of each employee.

 Comparison Causes Friction